RReverser/ascom-alpaca-rs/README.md

 }
 ```

+Any skipped methods will default to:

+- `can_*` feature detection methods - to `false`
+- `Device::name` - to the result of `Device::static_name()`
+- any other methods - to the "not implemented" ASCOM error

-Once implemented, you can create a server, register your device(s), and start listening:
+Once traits are implemented, you can create a server, register your device(s), and start listening:

 ```rust
 use ascom_alpaca::Server;